-The first business segment is the development, promotion and marketing of its patented nuclear fuel designs: (1) thorium/uranium nuclear fuel and (2) thorium/reactor-grade plutonium disposing fuel.
-The Company also has a conceptual design of a thorium/plutonium disposing fuel.
-These fuels are designed to be used in existing light water reactors.
+The first business segment is the development, promotion and marketing of our patented thorium-based nuclear fuel designs for existing pressurized water reactors.
 Presently, we are focusing most of our efforts on demonstrating and testing our nuclear fuel technology for the Russian designed VVER-1000 reactors.
 Operations to date in this business segment have been devoted primarily to continued development of our fuel designs, filing for certain patents related to our technology, developing strategic relationships within the nuclear power industry, and securing political as well as some financial support from the United States and Russian governments.

 Once our reactor fuels are further developed and tested, we plan to license our intellectual property rights to fuel fabricators, nuclear generators, and governments for use in commercial light water nuclear reactors, or sell the technology to a major nuclear company or government contractor, or some combination of the two.
-We anticipate having the final design of our fuel technology for VVER-1000 reactors and demonstration of our fuel in a VVER-1000 operating reactor to commence in the next three to five years.
-Presently all our research, testing and demonstration activities are being conducted in Russia.
+We anticipate having the final design of our fuel technology for VVER-1000 reactors and commencing the demonstration of our fuel in a VVER-1000 operating reactor within the next three to five years.
+Presently all of our research, testing and demonstration activities are being conducted in Russia.
 Our research operations are subject to various political, economic, and other risks and uncertainties inherent in Russia.

-Our business model expanded in 2007 and our second business segment is providing consulting and strategic advisory services to companies and governments planning to create or expand electricity generation capabilities using nuclear power plants.
+Our business model expanded in 2007, and our second business segment is providing consulting and strategic advisory services to companies and governments planning to create or expand electricity generation capabilities using nuclear power plants.
 We have to date secured four contracts with successively larger values for consulting and strategic advisory services in the United Arab Emirates ("UAE").
 On August 1, 2008, we signed separate consulting services agreements with two government entities to be formed by Abu Dhabi.
 Under these two new agreements, we are to provide consulting and strategic advisory services over a contract term of five years starting from June 23, 2008, with automatic renewals of these contracts for one year periods.
-We entered into a next phase follow-on agreement in March 2009 to continue our consulting services under the ENEC agreement for 2009.
+In 2009, certain contractual items in these two agreements were amended and we entered into amended agreements.